• Jul 18, 2025

 By Train:

-The nearby railway station is in Tirupati, which is well-connected to multiple directions in India.
+The nearby railway station is in Tirupati, which is well-connected to multiple destinations in India.
 You can take a bus, taxi, or cab from the railway station to Tirumala or the starting points of the pedestrian paths.

 See also: Golden Temple Amritsar